 - Lifestyle factors, such as diet or alcohol intake

 Microinflamations and your scalp

 What are microinflammations?
 They’re mild inflammations of the skin.
 They’re so mild, in fact, that even clinical testing won’t pick them up.
-But if we study skin tissue encountering microinflammations, we can detect the presence of inflammatory immune cells – in other words, the skin is responding to irritation with inflammation and thereby attempting to repair itself.
+But if we study skin tissue affected by microinflammations, we can detect the presence of inflammatory immune cells – in other words, the skin is responding to irritation with inflammation and thereby attempting to repair itself.
 If these skin cells are then subjected to further irritation, the skin can flip into a “true” inflammatory response.